 Hypertension Diet Plan- Five Dietary Recommendations

-- DASH dietary pattern—The DASH (Dietary Approaches to Stop Hypertension) dietary pattern is recommended by the American Heart Association, and the National Cancer Institute.
-The DASH diet is an overall eating plan that focuses on eating twice the average daily amount of fruits, vegetables, complex carbohydrates and low-fat dairy products (Table 2).
+- Follow the DASH dietary pattern—The DASH (Dietary Approaches to Stop Hypertension) dietary pattern, sometimes referred to as the DASH diet, is recommended by the American Heart Association, and the National Cancer Institute.
+The DASH diet is an overall eating plan that focuses on eating enough fruits, vegetables, complex carbohydrates, and low-fat dairy products (Table 2).
 The DASH dietary pattern is lower in fat, saturated fat, cholesterol, and sodium, and higher in potassium, magnesium, and calcium than the typical American diet.
-The high levels of potassium, magnesium, and calcium in the DASH diet are thought to be at least partially responsible for its results.
-Under the DASH 2 low sodium diet, people with Stage 1 hypertension were able to lower their blood pressure as much or more than any anti-hypertensive medication had been able to decrease it.
-For more information on the DASH diet, see fact sheet DASHing to Lower Blood Pressure.
+Under a DASH low sodium diet, people with Stage 1 hypertension were able to lower their blood pressure as much or more than any anti-hypertensive medication had been able to decrease it.
+For more information on the DASH diet, see fact sheet Understanding the DASH Diet.

-- Regulation of caloric intake—A reduction in daily caloric intake is associated with a significant decrease in systolic and diastolic blood pressure levels.
-Following the DASH diet (see recommendation #1) may help one regulate daily calorie consumption, and may have a greater effect in reducing blood pressure than following a low-fat diet alone.
-Along with drug therapy, weight reduction should be a primary goal.
+- Reduce calorie intake—A reduction in daily caloric intake is associated with a significant decrease in systolic and diastolic blood pressure levels.
+Following the DASH diet (see recommendation #1) may help one regulate daily calorie consumption and lose weight.
+Along with drug therapy, weight loss or maintenance should be a primary goal.
 Weight maintenance may reduce the time and number of drugs necessary to control blood pressure.

-- Dietary fat—Current recommendations for dietary fat include decreasing intake of saturated fat and trans fat as well as overall intake of dietary fat.
+- Reduce saturated fat in the diet—Current recommendations for dietary fat include decreasing intake of saturated fat and trans fat as well as overall intake of dietary fat.
 These recommendations are geared towards healthy weight maintenance.
-Although research concerning the effects of omega-3 fatty acids has not shown any beneficial effect towards lowering blood pressure, it is still an essential fat to incorporate into one’s diet.
+Although research concerning the effects of omega-3 fatty acids’ beneficial effect towards lowering blood pressure is inconclusive, it is still an essential fat to incorporate into one’s diet.
 For more information on how dietary fat and cholesterol affect the diet, see fact sheet Dietary Fat and Cholesterol.

 |Table 1.
 Blood Pressure Readings—Know Your Numbers.|